jguarato/2d-plate-heat-transfer/README.md

 # 2D flat plate heat transfer problem

-Here, three codes - developed in matlab to solve the 2D flat plate heat transfer problem - are available:
+<p> Here, three codes - developed in MATLAB to solve the 2D flat plate heat transfer problem using the finite difference method - are available:</p>

 <li> Plate2D_SteadyState: solve the problem in steady-state;</li>
 <li> Plate2D_TransientExplicit: solve the problem in transient regime using the exlicit scheme;</li>